 Data Centers Are Reshaping the Grid: 75.8 GW Demand by 2026

-The "AI Boom" has moved from software hype to physical infrastructure reality.
+Data center growth has moved from abstract technology demand to physical grid planning.
 Data center electricity demand in the United States is projected to hit 75.8 GW by 2026, up from approximately 53 GW in 2023.
-This expansion represents nearly 50% of all projected US power demand growth through 2030, forcing ISOs from PJM to ERCOT to rapidly revise interconnection queues and transmission planning.
+This expansion represents nearly 50% of all projected US power demand growth through 2030, forcing ISOs from PJM to ERCOT to revise interconnection queues, capacity planning, and transmission assumptions.

 The Regional Squeeze: Virginia and Texas Lead